-In an effort to affect a change in the incidence of childhood overweight and obesity, a program was designed to increase physical activity in school children.
-For many, the only outlet for physical activity is during the school day during physical education and recess.
+In an effort to affect a change in the incidence of childhood overweight and obesity, a programme was designed to increase physical activity in school children.
+For many, the only opportunity for physical activity is during the school day during physical education and recess.
 However, for the youngest students, many only have physical education one day a week.
-Recess is an unstructured time and for many children recess may not provide vigorous to moderate physical activity (VMPA).
+Recess is an unstructured time and for many children, recess may not provide vigorous to moderate physical activity (VMPA).

-The research indicates that lack of physical activity is one of the major contributing factors to the overwhelming increase in childhood obesity, particularly within the 5 municipalities under review in The New Jersey Study for Childhood Obesity.
+The research indicates that lack of physical activity is one of the major contributing factors to the overwhelming increase in childhood obesity, particularly within the five municipalities under review in The New Jersey Study for Childhood Obesity.
 The study analyzed the prevalence and locations of physical activity environments such as parks and specific physical activity centers in each municipality.
-Areas with the greatest density of parks and physical activity centers are located away from low-income, high traffic, and high crime areas.
+Areas with the greatest density of parks and physical activity centers are located away from low-income, high traffic and high crime areas.
 This suggests there is less physical activity in what may be considered more unsafe areas.
-Perhaps then it is no wonder why children are spending more time indoors participating in sedentary activities than outdoors getting the recommended levels of physical activity.
-This also suggests why there is a higher percentage of childhood obesity in children of minority and low-income families, which tend to inhabit these areas.
-It is therefore recommended that more physical activity be required in a safe and structured school setting.
+Perhaps then it is no wonder that children are spending more time indoors participating in sedentary activities than outdoors getting the Childhood obesity, an international problem with a local plan recommended levels of physical activity.
+This may also be the reason for the higher percentage of childhood obesity in children of minority and low-income families, which tend to inhabit these areas.
+It is therefore recommended that more physical activity takes place in a safe and structured school setting.
 In the Camden Chart Book, 46% of children get 2 or fewer days of physical activity per week in the school setting.
 If children were exposed to increased physical activity it is possible the prevalence of childhood obesity would decrease.

 According to the Rutgers Center for State Health Policy (2010), the percentage of overweight and obese children in the five municipalities in New Jersey ranged from 39.8% to 47.3%.
-This ranks between 8.1% and an astounding 15.6% higher than the national average of 31.7% as reported in 2007 - 2008 by the National Health and Nutrition Examination Survey (NHANES).
-Furthermore, the percentage of these children in the obese category ranged from 23.3% - 28.0% in New Jersey and in the very obese category ranged from 17.3% to 21.0%.
+This ranks between 8.1% and an astounding 15.6% higher than the national average of 31.7% as reported in 2007-2008 by the National Health and Nutrition Examination Survey (NHANES).
+Furthermore, the percentage of these children in the obese category ranged from 23.3% to 28.0% in New Jersey and in the very obese category, ranged from 17.3% to 21.0%.
 These numbers are much higher when compared to national averages of 16.9% for obese and 11.9% for very obese.
 The study also describes childhood obesity by race and gender and compares BMI statistics to national averages.
 There appears to be an overwhelming trend of increased BMI for non-white minority groups in the state of New Jersey.
-These numbers are difficult to neglect and much effort has been put forth by The New Jersey Childhood Obesity Study to identify factors contributing to this inflation.
-(Ohri-Vachaspati, 2010)
+These numbers are difficult to ignore and much effort has been put forth by The New Jersey Childhood Obesity Study to identify factors contributing to this inflation (Ohri-Vachaspati, 2010)